-Each year Sydney sets the stage for the world’s biggest festival of light, music and ideas.
+Sydney sets the stage for the world’s biggest festival of light, music, and ideas.

 By Ellie Schneider

-See Sydney become a canvas for brilliant light installations and projections when Vivid returns in 2017.
-The annual event attracts more than 2.3 million visitors, and sees historic sights – including the Sydney Opera House, Customs House, the Museum of Contemporary Art and Taronga Zoo – illuminated in brilliant colour.
-The program also includes big-ticket music performances, creative conferences, talks and workshops.
+Each year, Sydney becomes a canvas for brilliant light installations and projections.
+Vivid Sydney attracts more than 2.3 million visitors and sees historic sights – including the Sydney Opera House, Customs House and Taronga Zoo Sydney – illuminated in brilliant colour.
+The program also includes big-ticket music performances, creative conferences, talks, and workshops.
 Here’s how to take it all in.

 - When: 24 May - 15 June 2019 (Dates to be confirmed)

 - Vivid Lights On: 6pm to 11pm nightly

 How to get there

 The best way to see Vivid Sydney is by foot and public transport.
 To see the centrepiece event: the lighting of the Opera House sails, catch the train to Sydney's city stations, Wynyard or Martin Place, which are all a short walk to Circular Quay.
 For easy access to the other precincts and venues use public transport.
 Plan ahead with Vivid’s helpful transport information.

 Things to do at Vivid Sydney

 Grab a camera and see Sydney transform into a large-scale work of art over 23 days.
 Australia’s harbour city is gorgeous by day, but with help from the world’s most creative artists and designers, it is transformed into something magical with light-art sculptures, grand-scale projections and installations in unexpected places.
 While much of the after-dark sparkle is concentrated in Circular Quay and Darling Harbour, Vivid Sydney has expanded to five other popular city precincts: Barangaroo, Luna Park, Royal Botanic Garden, Kings Cross and Taronga Zoo Sydney.